Course Information

 Teaching Assistant:

-office hours: Mon. & Fri.
-2 - 4pm, or by appointment (evenings or weekends welcome).
+office hours: by appointment (evenings or weekends welcome).

 Textbooks